Happy New Year! And let’s just hope it’ll be better than 2016. And like I said last year, we’ll begin with my very first request: Inca for DOS.

 It had some success when released but it was kind of forgotten throughout the years.
 It did develop a small cult following due to its premise: you play as El Dorado, an Inca warrior, who has to fight the evil Spaniard Conquistadores.
 Sounds like an edutainment or historical fiction title, right?
 That was also my thought when I first saw this box art:

 But then, I saw this cover:

 The second cover looks something out of a Doctor Who episode.
 And you haven’t seen the rest of the game yet.

 Don’t believe me?
 Here, take a look:

-The intro looks like something out of The Mysterious Cities of Gold (yes, I know I’m old), albeit a bit stranger (like an Inca head turning into a flute stranger).
+The intro looks like something out of The Mysterious Cities of Gold (yes, I’m that old!), albeit a bit stranger (like an Inca head turning into a flute stranger!)

-You start in an asteroid accompanied by the spirit of Huayna Capac (with his head back on somehow), who’ll guide you throughout the game, giving (useless) hints.
-You also have access to a sound test (where you can hear the New Age style soundtrack) and a dictionary for the several terms in Quechua (Inca language) you’ll come across.
+You start in an asteroid accompanied by the spirit of Huayna Capac (with his head back on somehow!), who’ll guide you throughout the game, giving (useless) hints.
+You also have access to a sound test (where you can hear the New Age style soundtrack) and a dictionary for the several terms in Quechua (Incan language) you’ll come across.

-The game is divided in three sections: a dogfight section, where you’ll take control of your ship and either avoid asteroids or fight against Spanish spaceships and the aforementioned galleons; a maze section, where you walk inside temples or one of the galleons and fight the Conquistadores with a futuristic gun of sorts; and a puzzle section, where you have to solve all kinds of puzzles based on Inca rituals.
+The game is divided into 3 sections: a dogfight section, where you’ll take control of your ship and either avoid asteroids or fight against Spanish spaceships, including the aforementioned galleons; a maze section, where you walk inside temples or one of the galleons and fight the Spaniards with a futuristic gun of sorts; and a puzzle section, where you have to solve all kinds of puzzles based on Incan rituals.